zorantica/dome/README.md

 ### The Installation or Upgrade Process
 In order to install a DOME just import the application in Your desired workspace and install supporting objects.

-The application and supporting objects are joined in a single installation file [dome.sql](install/dome.sql) which can be located in the install folder.
+The application and supporting objects are joined in a single installation file [dome.sql](install/dome.sql) which can be located in the [install](install) folder.

-The upgrade process is actually the same as the installation process.
-Just import the newer version of the DOME application and overwrite the existing DOME application.
+The upgrade process is the same as the installation process.
+Just import the latest version of the DOME application and overwrite the existing DOME application.
 During the process upgrade the supporting objects and that's it.

 ### Installation and Upgrade Remarks